ouspg/CloudAndNetworkSecurity/3.Network_Protocols/README.md

 ### WLAN certificate Validation (1p)

-For this task, you need a Linux device that act has Wi-Fi hotspot.
+For this task, you need a Linux device that act as Wi-Fi hotspot.
 This can be either laptop with native Linux installation or Raspberry Pi.

 Alternatively, you can borrow a Raspberry Pi, and a SD card that has all the configurations set up to work as a Wi-Fi hotspot.
 The following video demonstrates this task:
 * [Exploiting insecure Certificate Validation in iOS](https://www.youtube.com/watch?v=bWidokJKuUc)